lifemapper/bison/_sphinx_config/pages/history/year4_planB.rst

 ==========================

 The `LmBISON repository <https://github.com/lifemapper/bison>`_  can be installed by downloading from Github.
-This code repository contains scripts, Docker composition files, configuration files, and test data for creating the outputs.
+This code repository contains python code, scripts for AWS tools, Docker composition files, configuration files, and test data for creating the outputs.

 Type `git` at the command prompt to see if you have git installed.
 If you do not, download and install git from https://git-scm.com/downloads .